-To set the burglar alarm if applicable when the premises are vacant.
+You must fasten all locks and bolts on the doors and windows when the Premises are empty and at night and set the burglar alarm if applicable when the premises are vacant.

 To pay any call-out charges or other charges incurred by the Landlord where the Tenant, his family, or visitors has accidentally or negligently set off the burglar alarm.